alya50/gemini-chroma/README.md

 # Chat with your documents

 This project contains a (very) minimal, self-contained example of how to add your custom documents to gemini to extend its knowledge base, using Chroma and Google Gemini's API.
 It uses fictional hybird car article as example document.

 ## How it works

 The basic flow is as follows:

 0. The text documents in the `documents` folder are loaded line by line, then embedded and stored in a Chroma collection.

 1. When the user submits a question, it gets embedded using the same model as the documents, and the lines most relevant to the query are retrieved by Chroma.
 2. The user-submitted question is passed to Google Gemini's API, along with the extra context retrieved by Chroma.
 The Google Gemini API generates a response.
 3. The response is displayed to the user, along with the lines used as extra context.

 ## Running the example

-You will need an Gemini API key to run this demo.
+You will need a Gemini API key to run this demo.

 Install dependencies and run the example: